MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/exact-online-premium.md

 * ODBC: ERROR [42000] [Microsoft][ODBC Driver 18 for SQL Server][SQL Server]Cannot open server '*(servername)*' requested by the login.
 Client with IP address '*(ip address)*' is not allowed to access the server.

-  This likely happens because the IP address is not whitelisted.
-Follow the whitelisting steps under Prerequisites above to resolve.
+  This likely happens because the IP address is not on the allowed list for Power BI.
+Follow the steps under Prerequisites above to resolve.

 ## Next steps